Chart Color Schemes

 Heathcote - Waterfall has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly affect an area's performance.
 AreaSearch has identified 12 projects that could impact this region.
-Notable projects include Heathcote Apartments Development, Engadine Central Shopping Centre Redevelopment, Hermitage Apartments, and Waratah Road Townhouses.
+Notable ones include Heathcote Apartments Development, Engadine Central Shopping Centre Redevelopment, Hermitage Apartments, and Waratah Road Townhouses.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.